Pikuniku: Plot

-When they return to the team base, the Resistance is approached by a worm asking for help because the water in his home dried up.
+When they return to the team base, the Resistance is approached by a worm asking for help because the water in their home dried up.
 The group suspect Sunshine Inc.'s involvement and decide to help, using the newly reactivated metro system to reach a lake.
 When they get there, they find that the robots have built a dam and one is sucking up all the water with a straw.
 The Resistance head underground into the mines to meet the worms.

 Mother, a giant worm, recounts how the worms have been suffering due to the lack of the lake's water, which they used to drink and bathe in.
 She asks them to rescue her child Ernie.
-Piku goes to search for him and finds that he drank too much of green water from a pipe further underground from Sunshine Inc., and becomes too full of the chemical water to move.
-While transporting him through the cave, Piku discovers a room filled with charred bodies of creatures that resemble Mr. Sunshine, and the worm reveals they were killed by an erupting volcano after mining too close to it.
+Piku goes to search for him and finds that he drank too much of green water from a pipe farther underground from Sunshine Inc. and became too full of the chemical water to move.
+While transporting Ernie through the cave, Piku discovers a room filled with charred bodies of creatures that resemble Mr. Sunshine, and the worm reveals they were killed by an erupting volcano after mining too close to it.
 Once Ernie is brought back to his mother, the worms assist Piku in destroying Mr. Sunshine's last robot.
-He then destroys it with the help of the worms.
-After that, Mr. Sunshine comes in his flying robot and picks Piku up and captures Piku by bringing him to Sunshine Inc. headquarters in the volcano.
+After that, Mr. Sunshine, angry from the destruction of his robots, comes in his flying robot and picks Piku up.
+He captures Piku by bringing him to the Sunshine Inc. headquarters in the volcano.

-The final portion of the game takes place inside Mr. Sunshine's base inside of the volcano, where his plot is revealed to destroy the surrounding land by covering it with lava in order to establish a new city populated with "perfect" inhabitants called Sunshiners, made by splicing people together.
-Mr. Sunshine was testing Eli, who was actually captured from Mr. Sunshine earlier, and another leaf villager.
-Piku frees them from capture.
-A Sunshiner robot suddenly then appears, though is unable to move or communicate that well.
+The final portion of the game takes place inside Mr. Sunshine's base inside of the volcano where Piku is held prisoner.
+With the help of the worm stealing the key from the guard robot, Piku escapes.
+Soon after, it is revealed that Mr. Sunshine's plot is to destroy the surrounding land by covering it with lava in order to establish a new city populated with "perfect" inhabitants called Sunshiners, which are made by splicing people together.
+Mr. Sunshine was testing Eli, who was actually captured from Mr. Sunshine, and another leaf villager.
+Piku frees them from capture and a Sunshiner robot suddenly appears, though is unable to move or communicate that well.

-After leaving the laboratory, Piku reaches a pit over live magma where Mr. Sunshine tries to have him killed.
-Piku avoids Mr. Sunshine's robot's lasers until his robotic henchmen piloting it go on a strike after discovering they aren't equally paid.
-Out of the sky, Ernie drops in to the rescue by rolling into the pit and letting Piku use his body as a platform to jump out of it.
+After leaving the lab, Piku reaches a pit over live magma where he avoids Mr. Sunshine's robot's lasers until his robotic henchmen piloting it go on a strike after discovering they aren't equally paid.
+From a helicopter, Ernie drops by rolling into the pit and lets Piku use his body as a platform to jump out of it.
 Piku chases Mr. Sunshine over the magma, avoiding popcorn launched from the latter's motorboat.
 Upon arriving at a dead end, Mr. Sunshine presses a button that makes the volcano erupt, but the lava is so unexpectedly powerful that they are both ejected into the atmosphere on a platform of rock.